lee0c/lee0c.github.io/_posts/2025/2025-05-26-keffiyah-nets.md

 knit flat, the pattern repeat uses 6n + 1 stitches.
 In the swatch shown, I cast on 29 stitches - 2 on each side for selvedge, then 25 -- 6 \* 4 + 1.
 To simplify things, I'll write the pattern for the swatch, selvedge and all - but please adapt as you see fit.

-with MC cast on 29 stitches.
+with MC, cast on 29 stitches.

 ### establish the pattern